mfberkdemir/hangfireExporter/README.md

 # Hangfire Prometheus Exporter

-This is an exporter that exposes information Hangfire.
+This exporter that exposes information Hangfire.

 Usage
 ---